Why Ibn Khaldun Still Matters for Urban Sustainability

 Submission Procedure:

-Submission is possible to one of the participating journals on the right, please select TC: SDG16 - Peace, justice and strong institutions in the electronic submission portal.
+Submission is possible to one of the participating journals on the right, please select TC: SDG11 - Sustainable cities and communities in the electronic submission portal.
 Accepted articles will be published in the respective journal, as well as highlighted on the Collection page.

 Publishing Model: Hybrid